darmuh/OpenLib/OpenLib/Wiki/CoreMethods/AddingThings.md

 	- You will likely never need to call this method directly if you are using ManagedConfig to create your terminal commands.
  - `AddStoreCommand(string nodeName, ref TerminalKeyword keyword, ManagedConfig managedBool, MainListing mainListing, out CompatibleNoun confirm, out CompatibleNoun deny)`
 	- You will likely never need to call this method directly if you are using ManagedConfig to create your terminal commands.
- - `AddNodeManual(string nodeName, ConfigEntry<string> stringValue, Func<string> commandAction, bool clearText, int CommandType, MainListing yourModListing, List<ManagedConfig> managedBools, string category = "", string description = "", int price = 0, Func<string> ConfirmAction = null, Func<string> DenyAction = null, string confirmText = "", string denyText = "", bool alwaysInStock = false, int maxStock = 1, string storeName = "", bool reuseFunc = false, string itemList = "")`
+ - `AddNodeManual(string nodeName, ConfigEntry<string> stringValue, Func<string> commandAction, bool clearText, int CommandType, MainListing yourModListing, List<ManagedConfig> managedBools, string category = "", string description = "", int price = 0, Func<string> ConfirmAction = null!, Func<string> DenyAction = null!, string confirmText = "", string denyText = "", bool alwaysInStock = false, int maxStock = 1, string storeName = "", bool reuseFunc = false, string itemList = "")`
 	- This is useful for keywords you dont want to define at Terminal Awake but do have tied to config options.
 	- The stringValue config option can have multiple keywords in it separated by semi-colons ";" to assign multiple keywords to the same TerminalNode.
 	- Example from darmuhsTerminalStuff: